microsoft/xlang/docs/XSPEC01 - Type System Specification.md

 ---
-id: LDN03
+id: XSPEC01
 title: Type System Specification
 author: hpierson@microsoft.com
 status: draft
 ---

-# Title: ​LDN03 - Type System Specification
+# Title: XSPEC01 - Type System Specification
 * Author: Harry Pierson (hpierson@microsoft.com)
 * Status: Draft

 ## Abstract

-This Design Note describes the Xlang type system.
+This document describes the Xlang type system.

-*Open Issue*: This specification was adapted from the Windows Runtime specification,and still refers to fundamental interfaces that are part of the Windows Runtime and to various COM constructs.
-As equivalent Xlang constructs are defined, this specification needs to be updated to remove COM concepts & references and instead reflect the equivalent Xlang concepts.
+*Open Issue*: This specification was adapted from Windows Runtime specifications and still refers to fundamental interfaces that are part of the Windows Runtime and to various Windows-specific constructs.
+As equivalent Xlang constructs are defined, this specification needs to be updated to remove Windows-specific concepts & references and instead reflect the Xlang equivalents.

 General Notes
 -------------